pierre-24/libcint-meson/README.md

 # libcint (Meson wrap files)

-Create ready-to-go archives and corresponding [wrap files](https://mesonbuild.com/Wrap-dependency-system-manual.html) of [libcint](https://github.com/sunqm/libcint) for Meson builds.
+This project create ready-to-go archives and corresponding [wrap files](https://mesonbuild.com/Wrap-dependency-system-manual.html) of [`libcint`](https://github.com/sunqm/libcint) for Meson builds.

-The different wrap files are available [here](https://github.com/pierre-24/libcint-meson/releases/tag/v0.0.4) (bleeding edge version are available [here](https://github.com/pierre-24/libcint-meson/releases/tag/latest)).
+The different wrap files are available [here](https://github.com/pierre-24/libcint-meson/releases/tag/v0.0.4) (pre-releases versions are available [here](https://github.com/pierre-24/libcint-meson/releases/tag/latest), but their hash changes without notice).

-Note that extra integrals are enabled in order to be used in some projects ([`stdlite`](https://github.com/pierre-24/stdlite) and [`stda`](https://github.com/grimme-lab/stda)), but this should not prevent you for using it.
+Note that extra integrals are enabled in order for the code to be used in some projects ([`stdlite`](https://github.com/pierre-24/stdlite) and [`stda`](https://github.com/grimme-lab/stda)), but this should not prevent you from using it.

 ## Usage